Daveedai/email-enmasse/README.md

 # email-enmasse
-Application that sends multiple personalized emails.
+An application that sends multiple personalized emails specified by the user.